AATCC 100 Fabric Testing and Claim Verification

 Scope of the AATCC 100 Test Method

-Woven and nonwoven textiles
+- Woven and nonwoven textiles

-Garments, upholstery, and bedding fabrics
+- Garments, upholstery, and bedding fabrics

-Treated fibres and coatings designed to inhibit bacterial growth
+- Treated fibres and coatings designed to inhibit bacterial growth

-Description of the AATCC 100 Test
+How the AATCC 100 Test Works

 The AATCC 100 antibacterial test measures the ability of treated textiles to reduce bacterial populations under controlled laboratory conditions.

-At time zero (t = 0) and after a specified contact period, 10 ml of neutralising solution are added to the test materials to extract the bacteria.
-The extracted solutions are serially diluted and plated on nutrient agar to determine the number of colony forming units (CFUs) present.
+- Sampling: At time zero (t = 0) and after a specified contact period, 10 ml of neutralising solution are added to the test materials to extract the bacteria.

 Independent Validation

-On successful completion, products can be described as tested by Airmid Healthgroup to AATCC 100, providing independent validation in support of claims relating to antibacterial performance and data obtained.
+On successful completion, products can be described as tested by Airmid Healthgroup to AATCC 100 — providing independent, third-party validation in support of claims relating to antibacterial performance.
+Airmid Healthgroup’s ISO/IEC 17025-accredited laboratory provides testing services trusted by manufacturers, regulators, and certification programmes worldwide.

 Related Blogs and Case Studies

-Textile Testing Menu
+Full Textile Testing Menu

 - Allergen Barrier Test